 Before you embark on your trek, you should have a visa for Nepal.
-Most the European and American country can get visa on arrival at Kathmandu airport but few countries such as Nigeria, Ghana, Afghanistan, Zimbabwe, Palestine, Syria, Somalia, Ethiopia, Liberia, Cameroon, Swaziland, and Iraq does not get a visa from Nepal on arrival, but from the Nepal embassy in their own country, they can get a visa.
+Most European and American countries can get visas on arrival at Kathmandu airport but few countries such as Nigeria, Ghana, Afghanistan, Zimbabwe, Palestine, Syria, Somalia, Ethiopia, Liberia, Cameroon, Swaziland, and Iraq do not get a visa from Nepal on arrival, but from the Nepal embassy in their own country, they can get a visa.

 To enter the Sagarmatha National Park, you will need to fill out a visitor registration form and pay an entry fee of about $35 per person and Pasang Lhamu Gaun Palika entry fees,

 What gear do I need to hike to EBC?

 You will need not so many clothes and gear to do the EBC trek.
 It is just a hiking holiday not climbing like an adventure activity so, mostly a warm jacket, trousers, and boots will be quite enough.
 However, you have to have the following gear to make a successful Everest base camp trek: